RRFW Riverwire Glen Canyon Dam Update, September 1, 2015

-In September, the release volume will be approximately 600 kaf, with fluctuations between about 6,500 cubic feet per second (cfs) in the nighttime to about 12,500 cfs in the daytime and consistent with the Glen Canyon Operating Criteria (Federal Register, Volume 62, No. 41, March 3, 1997).
-In October, the release volume will likely be approximately 600 kaf with daily fluctuations between about 7,000 cfs and 13,000 cfs.
-The anticipated release volume for November is about 600 kaf with fluctuations between approximately 7,000 cfs and 13,000 cfs.
+In August 2015, the release volume will be approximately 800 thousand acre-feet (kaf), with fluctuations anticipated between approximately 9,000 cubic feet per second (cfs) and 17,000 cfs and consistent with the Glen Canyon Operating Criteria (Federal Register, Volume 62, No. 41, March 3, 1997).
+The anticipated release volume for September is approximately 710 kaf with daily fluctuations between approximately 9,000 cfs and 15,000 cfs.
+The expected release for October is 600 kaf with daily fluctuations between approximately 7,000 cfs and 13,500 cfs.
+The anticipated release volume for November 2015 is 600,000 acre-feet with daily fluctuations between approximately 7,000 cfs and 13,000 cfs.

 In addition to daily scheduled fluctuations for power generation, the instantaneous releases from Glen Canyon Dam may also fluctuate to provide 40 MW of system regulation.
 These instantaneous release adjustments stabilize the electrical generation and transmission system and translate to a range of about 1,200 cfs above or below the hourly scheduled release rate.
 Under system normal conditions, fluctuations for regulation are typically short lived and generally balance out over the hour with minimal or no noticeable impacts on downstream river flow conditions.